 8.1 To review budgets.
 Both 2021/2022 and 2022/2023 budgets were reviewed.
 The council noted the deficit on yearly spend and resolved that this would be addressed through the precept over a number of years.

-8.2 To receive update from Cllr A Jackson on planning training Cllr A Jackson said the training was informative and allot of discussion was about inconsistencies in planning decisions.
+8.2 To receive update from Cllr A Jackson on planning training.
+Cllr A Jackson said the training was informative and a lot of discussion was about inconsistencies in planning decisions.
 He had a copy of the local plan and asked the clerk to try and obtain further copies.

-8.3 To agree representative for the Rural affairs forum It was resolved that Cllr M Lonsdale would be the representative and the clerk was to email confirmation.
+8.3 To agree representative for the Rural affairs forum.
+It was resolved that Cllr M Lonsdale would be the representative and the clerk was to email confirmation.

-8.4 To discuss email received from resident regarding affordable housing survey The clerk had contacted SBC and the clerk was asked to respond to the residents on this basis and to include that if they wished, the residents can attend a meeting to address the council.
+8.4 To discuss email received from resident regarding affordable housing survey.
+The clerk had contacted SBC and the clerk was asked to respond to the residents on this basis and to include that if they wished, the residents can attend a meeting to address the council.

 8.5 To review and note model agreement.
 The model agreement was reviewed and it was resolved that no changes be made.